gandhi irwin pact

 Outcome There was no consensus reached regarding India’s political future at the Second Round Table Conference, which took place in London.
 India attained independence in 1947, and the Civil Disobedience Movement was revived by Congress in 1932.

-Proposals by Gandhi in Gandhi Irwin Pact
+Proposals by Gandhi in the Gandhi Irwin Pact

 Certainly!
 Let’s rephrase those points: